kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 ### Executing a Program

+### Bir Programın Çalıştırılması

-How do those collections of programming statements tell the computer what to do?
-The program needs to be *executed*, also referred to as *running the program*.
+~~How do those collections of programming statements tell the computer what to do?
+The program needs to be *executed*, also referred to as *running the program*.~~

-Statements like `a = b * 2` are helpful for developers when reading and writing, but are not actually in a form the computer can directly understand.
-So a special utility on the computer (either an *interpreter* or a *compiler*) is used to translate the code you write into commands a computer can understand.
+~~Statements like `a = b * 2` are helpful for developers when reading and writing, but are not actually in a form the computer can directly understand.
+So a special utility on the computer (either an *interpreter* or a *compiler*) is used to translate the code you write into commands a computer can understand.~~

-For some computer languages, this translation of commands is typically done from top to bottom, line by line, every time the program is run, which is usually called *interpreting* the code.
+~~For some computer languages, this translation of commands is typically done from top to bottom, line by line, every time the program is run, which is usually called *interpreting* the code.~~

-For other languages, the translation is done ahead of time, called *compiling* the code, so when the program *runs* later, what's running is actually the already compiled computer instructions ready to go.
+~~For other languages, the translation is done ahead of time, called *compiling* the code, so when the program *runs* later, what's running is actually the already compiled computer instructions ready to go.~~

-It's typically asserted that JavaScript is *interpreted*, because your JavaScript source code is processed each time it's run.
+~~It's typically asserted that JavaScript is *interpreted*, because your JavaScript source code is processed each time it's run.
 But that's not entirely accurate.
-The JavaScript engine actually *compiles* the program on the fly and then immediately runs the compiled code.
+The JavaScript engine actually *compiles* the program on the fly and then immediately runs the compiled code.~~

-**Note:** For more information on JavaScript compiling, see the first two chapters of the *Scope & Closures* title of this series.
+~~**Note:** For more information on JavaScript compiling, see the first two chapters of the *Scope & Closures* title of this series.~~

+Peki bu bahsettiğimiz ifadelerin bir araya gelmesiyle bilgisayar ne yapacağını nereden anlıyor?
+Programın *çalıştırılması*, aynı zamanda *programı koşturmak* olarak da bilinir, gerekiyor.

+`a = b * 2` gibi deyimler developerların okuması ve yazması aşamasında yardımcıdır fakat bilgisayarın doğrudan anlayabileceği bir yapıda değildir.
+Bu yüzden bilgisayarda bu amaçla özelleştirilmiş yardımcı programlar bulunmaktadır (*yorumlayıcı* veya *derleyici* ).
+Bunlar bizim yazdığımız kodun bilgisayarın anlayabileceği dile çevrilmesinde kullanılmaktadır.

+Bazı bilgisayar dillerinde bu komutların çevirisi işlemi yukarıdan aşağı, satır satır, program her çalıştırıldığında yapılmaktadır.
+Bu işleme kodun *yorumlanması* denir.

+Başka dillerde, bu çeviri program çalıştırılmadan önce gerçekleşmektedir ve buna kodu *derlemek* denir.
+Bu aşamada çalıştırılan program derlenmiş ve bilgisayar tarafından yerine getirilmeye hazır talimatlardan oluşmaktadır.

+Javascript *yorumlanan* bir dil olarak kabul görmektedir zira yazdığınız kod her çalıştırdığınızda proses edilir.
+Fakat bu tam olarak doğru değildir.
+JavaScript motoru programı çalıştırır çalıştırmaz *derler* ve anında derlenmiş kodu çalıştırır.

+**Not:** JavaScipt'in derlenmesi konusunda daha fazla bilgiyi bu serinin *Değişkenin Tanım Alanı ve Kaplamlar* başlığı altında bulabilirsiniz.

 ## Try It Yourself

+## Kendin Dene

-This chapter is going to introduce each programming concept with simple snippets of code, all written in JavaScript (obviously!).
+~~This chapter is going to introduce each programming concept with simple snippets of code, all written in JavaScript (obviously!).~~

+Bu bölüm programlama kavramlarını kısa kod parçaları ile tanıtacaktır.
+Kodların hepsi (tahmin edileceği üzere) JavaScrit ile yazılmıştır.

-It cannot be emphasized enough: while you go through this chapter -- and you may need to spend the time to go over it several times -- you should practice each of these concepts by typing the code yourself.
-The easiest way to do that is to open up the developer tools console in your nearest browser (Firefox, Chrome, IE, etc.).
+~~It cannot be emphasized enough: while you go through this chapter -- and you may need to spend the time to go over it several times -- you should practice each of these concepts by typing the code yourself.
+The easiest way to do that is to open up the developer tools console in your nearest browser (Firefox, Chrome, IE, etc.).~~

-**Tip:** Typically, you can launch the developer console with a keyboard shortcut or from a menu item.
+~~**Tip:** Typically, you can launch the developer console with a keyboard shortcut or from a menu item.
 For more detailed information about launching and using the console in your favorite browser, see "Mastering The Developer Tools Console" (http://blog.teamtreehouse.com/mastering-developer-tools-console).
 To type multiple lines into the console at once, use `<shift> + <enter>` to move to the next new line.
-Once you hit `<enter>` by itself, the console will run everything you've just typed.
+Once you hit `<enter>` by itself, the console will run everything you've just typed.~~

 Let's get familiar with the process of running code in the console.
 First, I suggest opening up an empty tab in your browser.
 I prefer to do this by typing `about:blank` into the address bar.
 Then, make sure your developer console is open, as we just mentioned.

 Now, type this code and see how it runs:

+Bölümde ilerlerken, yeterince açıklayıcı olmadığını düşündüğünüz kısımları bir kaç defa tekrarlama gereği duyabilirsiniz.
+Bu kısımları kendiniz yazarak denemeniz de size yardımcı olacaktır.
+Bunu yapmanın en kolay yolu size en yakın tarayıcıda geliştirici araçları konsolunu açmaktır (Firefox, Chrome, IE, vb.).

+**İpucu:** Genelde geliştirici araçları konsolunu klavyeden bir kısayol tuşu ile açabileceğiniz gibi bir menü elemanından da başlatabilirsiniz.
+Konsolun çalıştırılması ve kullanımı hakkında daha ayrıntılı bilgi için (http://blog.teamtreehouse.com/mastering-developer-tools-console) adresinde bulunan "Mastering The Developer Tools Console" a bakabilirsiniz.
+Konsolda bir seferde birden fazla satır yazabilmek için `<shift> + <enter>` kullanarak yeni satıra geçebilirsiniz.
+Yalnız `<enter>` tuşuna basmanız durumunda konsole yazdıgınız satırı çalıştıracaktır.

 ```js
 a = 21;